 The City of Lights, or Love, depending on who you ask.
 Paris is undoubtedly one of the chicest honeymoon destinations of all time.
 And it’s not hard to see how it got its reputation as the most romantic city in the world.
 From the grand architecture and breathtaking art to the delectable patisseries that will leave you wanting to consume nothing but croissants for the rest of your life.
 Everything about Paris is dusted with a glittering of je ne sais quoi making it the perfect trip to start your newlywed life in style.

-We caught up with the experts at Mr & Mrs Smith for their round-up of the best hotels you will l’amour.
+Perhaps the most important part of planning your Paris honeymoon is where to stay.
+We caught up with the experts at Mr & Mrs Smith for their round-up of the best Paris honeymoon hotels you will l’amour.
 The best part is, they are all available to add to your gift list so you can plan your dream Paris honeymoon and your guests can give you something truly memorable.
+Let's go!

 Steps from the Champs Elysées, hotel Monsieur George captures the globetrotting glamour of Paris with interiors that borrow from East and West alike.
 From the pavement of Rue Washington, the hotel’s Haussmanian exterior gives little away – bar a good dose of 18th-century splendour.
 But step inside and you’re in a world fashioned by designer Anouska Hempel, who has used marble, mirrors and sumptuous fabrics to create rooms reminiscent of Paris’ finest homes.
 Orient and Occident overlap in quintessential Parisian style, with the interiors influenced as much by Asian palaces as English gardens.
 The worldly theme continues into the restaurant, Galanga, where the dishes flaunt the flavours of Japan and Indochina.